warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 \cos (k) e^{ik(l-m)} \\
 \end{align}
 $$

+**This break is unnecessary - we'll stop considering it when the difference must be 1 anyway.**

 It's not clear where to go from here.
 Let's try considering 2 cases: either
 $l = m$ or $l \neq m$.
 If $l = m$, then